seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 It is obvious enough by the recurrent negative particle in the first part of the *Sutta* (*neva paṭhaviṁ nissāya jhāyati, na āpaṁ nissāya jhāyati*, etc.) that all those perceptions are negated and not affirmed as manifest.
 The commentator seems to have missed the true import of the *Sutta* when he interprets *vibhūta* to mean 'manifest'.

-If further proof is required, we may quote instances where the word *vibhūta* is used in the *Suttas* to convey such senses as "gone", "departed" or "transcended".
+If further proof is required, we may quote instances where the word *vibhūta* is used in the suttas to convey such senses as "gone", "departed" or "transcended".
 In one of the verses we happened to quote earlier from the *Kalahavivādasutta*, there was the question posed: *Kismiṁ vibhūte na phusanti phassā*?[^fn556] "When what is not there, do touches not touch?"
 The verse that follows gives the answer: *Rūpe vibhūte na phusanti phassā*. [^fn557] "When form is not there, touches do not touch."
 In this context, too, *vibhūta* implies absence.

 A clearer instance comes in the *Posālamāṇavapucchā* of the *Pārāyanavagga* in the *Sutta Nipāta*, namely the term *vibhūtarūpasaññissa*, occurring in one of the verses there.[^fn558] The canonical commentary *Cūḷaniddesa*, which the commentator often draws upon, also paraphrases the term with the words *vigatā, atikkantā, samatikkantā, vītivattā*,[^fn559] "gone, transcended, fully transcended, and superseded".